biojs/style-guide/Readme.md

-# Node.js Style Guide
+# Bio.js Style Guide

-This is a guide for writing consistent and aesthetically pleasing node.js code.
+This is a guide for writing consistent and aesthetically pleasing JS code.
 It is inspired by what is popular within the community, and flavored with some personal opinions.